Ellen Swallow Richards: Early life and education

 Swallow was home-schooled in her early years.
-In 1859 the family moved to Westford and she attended Westford Academy.
+She was prone to sickness, so her parents felt that home-schooling her would keep her healthy, since the local school often had children suffering from diseases.
+In 1859, the family moved to Westford, and she attended Westford Academy.
+This was one of the few co-educational secondary schools in the nation at the time.
+Peter Swallow sold the family's farm and moved to the town just so she could attend the school.
 Studies at the academy included mathematics, composition, and Latin, similar to other New England academies of the time.
 Swallow's Latin proficiency allowed her to study French and German, a rare language north of New York.
-Because of her language skills she was much in demand as a tutor, and the income earned from this made it possible for Swallow to further her studies.
+Due to her language skills she was much in demand as a tutor, and the income earned from this made it possible for Swallow to further her studies.

 In March 1862, she left the academy.
 Two months later, in May, she developed the measles, which set her back physically and interrupted her preparations to begin teaching.

 In the spring of 1863, the family moved to Littleton, Massachusetts, where Mr. Swallow had just purchased a larger store and expanded his business.
 In June 1864, Swallow, now twenty-one, took a teaching position.

-She did not teach again in 1865 but spent that year tending the family store and taking care of her ill mother.
+In 1865 she spent that year tending the family store and taking care of her ill mother instead of teaching.
 During the winter of 1865–66, Swallow studied and attended lectures in Worcester.